 We created a message framework that explored different single minded ‘hooks’ for our ads to focus on.
 Examples included:

-Showing someone you care and taken time to personalise a card and gift
+- Showing someone you care and have the taken time to personalise a card and gift

-Leading with products first v promoting card with an upsell.
+- Leading with products first VS. promoting card with an up-sell.

 3. Created a targeting framework